DarkMaps/DarkMapsServer/README.md

 **Get messages for user**

 Gets all outstanding messages for the signed in user.
-Requires token authentication and request signing.
+Requires token authentication.

 ```
 /v1/<Receiving user's registration ID>/messages/ GET